There's a deliciously old-fashioned thrill to touring the Scottish islands - discovering the varying character and charm of each.

 Scottish island hopping brings a sense of growing excitement as you lean over the stern, watching one isle shrink from view in your ferry’s wake, and wondering what undiscovered pleasures the next will hold as it gradually looms into shape on the horizon.

-Grappling with route-planning and ferry timetables, however, is not for the faint-hearted.
+Grappling with route planning and ferry timetables, however, is not for the fainthearted.
 That’s where McKinlay Kidd comes in.
-We not only know the islands themselves inside out, but also the ferry and flight timetables, so we can work out the best combinations and timings to ensure you get the most out of your Scottish island adventure.
+We not only know the Scottish islands inside out, but also the ferry and flight timetables, so we can work out the best combinations and timings to ensure you get the most out of your Scottish island adventure.
 We also hand-pick the accommodation, concentrating on smaller, usually family-run places, where you will really get an authentic flavour of local island life.
-Just let us know what appeals: the empty wide sandy beaches and wild landscapes of the Outer Hebrides, or the soaring mountains and sense of history on the Isle of Skye?
-The wonderful wildlife habitats, both on-shore and off-shore of the Isle of Mull ?
-Scotland in miniature, with whisky, beer and crafts on Arran or the gentler, remote peace of our wee islands, such as Colonsay, Coll & Tiree?
-Or perhaps the Southern Hebridean islands, complete with palm trees and delightful gardens on Gigha or Islay with its eight distilleries and whisky galore?
+Book your holiday with us and we’ll share a detailed set of recommendations of our favourite things to see and do throughout the Scottish islands – many of them well off-the-beaten track.

-Browse the website for ideas of holidays featuring the different Scottish islands then let us know which appeal most to your sense of adventure.
+Browse the website for ideas of holidays featuring the many and varied Scottish islands then let us know which appeal most to your sense of adventure.
 We’ll then put together a proposal based on your specific requirements.
 Bear in mind that many of the islands are quite remote and undeveloped – there is not abundant accommodation at every turn.
-Early planning and booking is strongly advised, especially if you are looking to travel in the peak summer season.
-We look forward to helping design your tailor-made Scottish island-hopping trip.
+Early planning and booking is therefore strongly advised, especially if you are looking to travel in the peak season from May to September.